 If the answer to most of those questions is no, you are not alone.
 Ear training is the most universally under-practiced skill among musicians at every level.
 Students spend thousands of hours on technique, repertoire, and theory, but comparatively little time developing the one ability that ties everything else together: the ability to truly hear music.

-Ear training is the practice of connecting sounds to musical concepts.
-It is the bridge between knowing what an interval is on paper and recognizing it the instant you hear it.
-It is the difference between understanding chord theory in the abstract and hearing that the song just moved from a IV chord to a V chord.
+Ear training is the practice of connecting sounds to musical concepts — the bridge between knowing what an interval is on paper and recognizing it the instant you hear it.
+The discipline covers interval recognition, chord quality identification, scale recognition, melodic dictation, harmonic dictation, and rhythm recognition.
+All are perceptual skills that improve with deliberate practice.

 The discipline covers several interconnected skills: